qtval/ashen-oath-web/docs/ROADMAP.md

 - Opening checkpoint narrative prototype with hidden state and endings
 - First full-screen monochrome atmospheric-panel direction

-## Milestone 0.2 â€” Immersive visual-novel reader
+## Milestone 0.2 - Immersive visual-novel reader

 **Purpose:** Make the basic interaction feel like a visual novel rather than a website.